Chapter 9 Reasoning and Decision Making

 On the contrary, conclusions reached by “weak induction” are supported by the premises in a relatively weak manner.
 In this approach, the truth of the premises makes the truth of the conclusion possible, but not likely.
 An example for this kind of reasoning is the following:

-Conclusion: Therefore, he reasons that all music is only heard with iPhones.
+Premise: You always listen to music with your iPhone.
+Conclusion: Therefore, all music is only heard with iPhones.

 In this instance the conclusion is obviously false.
 The information the premise contains is not very representative and although it is true, it does not give decisive evidence for the truth of the conclusion.